l0k9j/webversity/content/p/actions/index.md

 * test for non-Chrome browser: Firefox, Safari, ...
 * test with high privacy settings enabled
-* consider using alternative services to Google Analytics, Google captcha, ...
+* consider using alternative services to Google Analytics, Google captcha (e.g. [hcaptcha](//.hcaptcha.com/)), ...
 * don't fingerprint users
 * support other authentication methods than Google or Facebook
 * treat personal data as a toxic asset
+* keep your T&C and privacy policies concise, informative and clear.
+A reader should be able to answer basic question about their data in less than one minute.
+E.g. which data do you collect?
+Where do you store it and for how long?
+Which companies do you share it with, for which reasons?
+How can I review my data?
+How can I ask for my data to be removed?